 Losing homeowners insurance doesn’t just leave your house exposed.
 Most lenders require coverage, and if your policy is dropped, they may put “force-placed” insurance on your home.
 This type of coverage is much more expensive, and it mainly protects the lender rather than you.

-According to Maryland.gov, homeowners without insurance risk paying out of pocket for all repairs after a storm or major damage.
+According to Maryland.gov, homeowners without insurance risk paying out of pocket for all work after a storm, hail, or major damage, especially if they’ve filed a roof claim previously.
 On top of that, lenders may require insurance that only covers their financial interest, leaving you with little protection for your own property.
-That’s why it’s important to address roofing concerns early and secure proper coverage before a cancellation turns into a costly problem.
+That’s why it’s important to address concerns early and secure proper homeowners insurance coverage before a cancellation turns into a costly problem.
+Understanding the top reasons insurers cancel homeowners policies helps you stay ahead of potential issues.

 How to Find a New Home Insurance Company

-When comparing policies, pay close attention to whether coverage is offered as Replacement Cost Value (RCV) or Actual Cash Value (ACV).
+When comparing insurance roof policies, pay close attention to whether coverage is offered as Replacement Cost Value (RCV) or Actual Cash Value (ACV).
 An RCV policy typically provides more complete protection because it covers the full cost to replace your roof after a loss, while ACV only reimburses for its depreciated value.
-Understanding this difference helps you avoid surprises if you ever need to file a claim.
+Understanding this difference helps you avoid surprises if you ever need to file claims.

 FAQs About Home Insurance Policy